top of page

 Train Station

-In high school, I naturally excelled in many of my classes, but I wasn't sure what I wanted to be.
+In high school, I naturally excelled in many of my classes; but I wasn't sure what I wanted to be.
 I liked chemistry the most out of all my classes, so I decided to pursue a degree from the University of Cincinnati in Chemical Engineering.
 My first few years were tough as I acclimated to college life.

-I landed an internship at the world's largest chemical manufacturer: BASF.
+Nevertheless, I eventually landed an internship at the world's largest chemical manufacturer, BASF.
 I worked at their Cincinnati site for about 4 months as a Process Laboratory and Quality Control Laboratory technician, then I worked as an Esters Department engineer for about 3 months.
 Next, I transitioned to their Louisville site for 8 months as a Technical Engineering Services & Manufacturing Process engineer.
 Finally, I transitioned back to the Cincinnati site for a 3 month rotation in the Business & Marketing Department.

 In between my rotations with BASF, I would work as a Teaching Assistant at the University of Cincinnati in the Department of Engineering Education.
 I would grade, mentor, and assist in teaching freshman engineering students the basics of MATLAB, LabView, VBA, and Python.
 For my contributions, I was recognized with an official award for "Top Facilitator".

-While working at Segue, I became a Pega Certified System Architect, which allowed me to understand the Pega language well enough to create an application.
+While working at Segue, I became a Pega Certified Senior System Architect, which allowed me to understand the Pega language well enough to create an application.
 Hearkening back to my chemical engineering experience, the application I created was a tool to guide and assist engineers in creating Process Hazard Analyses.

 Contact Me